Ficko0/star-wars-task/README.md

   "message": "Failed to fetch"
 }

-The API seems to have an issue which hasn't been resolved the entire Sunday.
+The API seems to have an issue which hasn't been resolved (yet).